Sir-Jude/Distriflask/README.md

 - a new database
 - some dummy data, which are then saved into the database
 - a folder "devises" containing a subfolder for each device
-- some file.txt (representing the company's software packages), which are then saved into the device folders.
+- some file.txt (representing the company's exercises), which are then saved into the device folders.
 <br/><br/><br/>

 <a id="setting"></a>